STATUTES as per October 2019:

 - shall take over all duties and responsibilities of the Past President if the Past President is incapacitated or absent,

-- becomes ex-officio member of the Scientific Programme Committee of the upcoming year.
+- becomes ex-officio member of the Congress Planning Committee of the upcoming year.

 c) The President

 - represents the Society externally,